mivuorin/sharp-ratings/readme.md

 * Svelte preprocessor for using other languages than JS - https://github.com/sveltejs/svelte-preprocess

 # TODO List

-* Move building client out from asp.net web project build to speed up building.
-No need to build client when building backend for tests.
-* Move jest configuration to separate config file from packages.config to make things cleaner
 * Figure out why Rider shows solution view shows multiple duplicate folders eg. client and src.
 * Use generators for generating test data
 * Wrap dbcontext into repository which would offer more functional api, so that method calls would not be needed to